Palayoub/vuejs-pfe/README.md

 # vuejs-pfe

-> This is a skill test mainly about consuming github APIs
+> This is a skill test mainly about consuming github APIs.

 ## Build Setup